 Po Nagar is a temple of the Cham located on a small hill, below the bridge foot of Bong Hamlet, at the head of Hai Thang Tu street, 2 km from the downtown of Nha Trang.
-The temple is now a cultural historical relic as well as a tourist attraction in Nha Trang well known by many tourists in the country and abroad.
-In fact, the temple includes Po Nagar Cham towers.
-Po Nagar Cham towers are built from the 8th century to the 13th century, the period of Hinduism prosperous in ancient Champa Kingdom, on a hill which is 50 meters higher above the sea level in Cai River estuary.
+The temple is now a cultural-historical relic as well as a tourist attraction in Nha Trang well known by many tourists in the country and abroad.
+In fact, the temple includes Po Nagar Cham Towers.
+Po Nagar Cham Towers are built from the 8th century to the 13th century, the period of Hinduism prosperous in the ancient Champa Kingdom, on a hill which is 50 meters higher above the sea level in Cai River estuary.

 Po Nagar Cham towers are the typical works for Cham sculpture and architecture.
 Its techniques from the eighth to the thirteenth century are unknown although many scientific works have been performed.
 Technically, all towers were built in brick and decorated in stone and ceramic materials associated with deities worshiped here.
 The stone sculptures represent different Brahmin religious themes.